-The candidates for election as directors at the annual meeting who receives the highest number of affirmative votes present or represented by proxy and entitled to vote at the annual meeting, will be elected.
+The candidates for election as directors at the annual meeting who receive the highest number of affirmative votes present or represented by proxy and entitled to vote at the annual meeting, will be elected.
 The ratification of the independent registered public accounting firm for the Company for the current year and approval of the compensation paid to our named executive officers require the affirmative vote of a majority of the shares of the Company's Class A common stock and Class B common stock present or represented by proxy and entitled to vote at the annual meeting.
-The selection of the frequency of the advisory vote on the compensation paid to our named executive officers will be decided by a plurality of the votes cast for the frequency periods available.